 The other mistake tech firms make is expecting sales to do all of the work to generate raw leads and MQLs.
 We call it a ‘lone-wolf’ approach, where talented sales people are left to do it all, from finding new prospects right through to signing the deal.
 Many of them can achieve this, but it’s fundamentally inefficient.

-What tech firms need is to focus on repeatable lead-generation programmes that develop raw leads and MQLs and nurture them to SQLs.
+What tech firms need is to focus on repeatable lead-generation programmes that develop potential leads and MQLs and nurture them into SQLs.

 Like any good structure, a lead generation programme must be built on a solid foundation.
 Clarity around the following three questions is important before you start investing: